Quendale

 Quendale is a settlement and coastal district in the southwest area of Dunrossness in Shetland.
 Quendale beach is a long beach formed at the north end of the Bay of Quendale.
 Quendale beach is the longest beach in Shetland and the beach has extensive sand dunes.

 History

 In 1588, the Captain and crew of the shipwrecked Spanish Armada ship El Gran Grifón were landed in Quendale after having been rescued off the rocks of Stroms Hellier.

 In the 1940s and 1950s, the area immediately NE of Quendale farm was the site of a military camp.

 In January 1993, the oil tanker MV Braer grounded just off the area, hitting rocks in Quendale Bay that caused significant oil pollution along the coastal environment.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing in Quendale in the years before the First World War.